luixiao0/CPM.cu/README.md

 Decode token/s when acc = 1: 69.49
 ```

+Where:

-Where the Prefill and Decode speed are output, and the Mean accept length is the average length of the accepted tokens when using Speculative Sampling.
+- the `Prefill` and `Decode` speed are output by (length, time and token/s).
+- the `Mean accept length` is the average length of the accepted tokens when using Speculative Sampling.
-The Decode token/s when acc = 1 is the result of dividing the Decode speed by the Mean accept length.
+- the `Decode token/s when acc = 1` is the result of dividing the Decode speed by the Mean accept length.

 ## Acknowledgments